fivetran/dbt_facebook_ads/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that leverage Facebook Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/facebook-ads) in the format described by [this ERD](https://fivetran.com/docs/applications/facebook-ads#schemainformation) and builds off the output of our [Facebook Ads source package](https://github.com/fivetran/dbt_facebook_ads_source).
+- Produces modeled tables that leverage Facebook Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/facebook-ads) in the format described by [this ERD](https://fivetran.com/docs/applications/facebook-ads#schemainformation).
 - Enables you to better understand the performance of your ads across varying grains:
   - Providing an account, campaign, ad group, keyword, ad, and utm level reports.
 - Materializes output models designed to work simultaneously with our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).